UniOfGreenwich/GEEN1064_RoboticArm/Missing_Code.md

 # Instructions

-So you have identified that something is not quite right with the `HomePosition()` function, as the  robotic arm didn’t move.
+So you have identified that something is not quite right with the `homePosition()` function, as the  robotic arm didn’t move.
 You should have seen in the serial monitor the following output:

 ```
 Why did I not move?
 ```

-In the Arduino IDE, navigate to **line 459** in the `Code_It_Yourself.ino`.
-You should see the `HomePosition()` function, delete code on **line 461**.
+In the Arduino IDE, navigate to **line 465** in the `Code_It_Yourself.ino`.
+You should see the `homePosition()` function, delete code on **line 468**.

 ```cpp
 ...